guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 #### 4.3 Discussion For Badcase Relabel
 A method that attempts to selectively improve accuracy on the test dataset by changing the labels in the training dataset is highly inefficient, and may even be considered a trick, because it only targets better performance on this specific test dataset.
 This approach is for reference only.

+#### 4.4 Other Discussion
+Why not convert all data annotations into a binary classification task for a second round of relabeling?
+The proposed method was:

+For data where the LLM and our trained small model agreed, the candidate labels would be the LLM's label and the small model's second-best prediction.
+For data where they disagreed, the candidates would be the LLM's label and the small model's label.

+We experimented with this approach but found that for some simple samples, this relabeling annotation process actually reduced the accuracy of the resulting labels.
+Ultimately, we decided against implementing this comprehensive binary re-annotation across the entire dataset.

 ### 5. Conclusion
 In the era of LLM, our goal is to train models for NLP tasks.
 To correct the noise in our initial dataset, we propose a framework that supports both a human-in-the-loop (HITL) and an LLM-in-the-loop (LITL) approach.
 Experimental results have validated the effectiveness of our method.
 Our idea can apply to a broad set of deep learning industry applications.